SAN DIEGO – Fumble. Punt. Interception. Interception. Interception. Fumble.

 With the defense delivering touchdowns, the Broncos offense had to shoulder less of the scoring burden when points were at a premium as the clock continued to tick.

-“Defense scoring with the ball – they scored 14 points," wide receiver Demaryius Thomas said.
+"Defense scoring with the ball – they scored 14 points," wide receiver Demaryius Thomas said.
 "They had four picks.
 It was big."

 After the defense forced a three-and-out and the offense responded with another touchdown, San Diego led by just three early in the fourth quarter.